apache/sis-site/content/downloads.md

 Apache {{% SIS %}} {{% version %}} is now available.
 See the [release notes](release-notes/{{% version %}}.html) for a list of changes since the previous version.
+See the [build instruction](build.html) for compiling from the sources.

 Apache {{% SIS %}} releases are available under the [Apache License, Version 2.0][license].
 See the `NOTICE` file contained in each release artifact for applicable copyright attribution notices.